rainydio/wallet23/README.md

 ### Valid until for external message

-External message's valid_until parameter restricts time when inbound external message can be accepted by contract.
+External message valid_until parameter restricts time when inbound external message can be accepted by contract.
 It has no effect on how long it might take to receive confirmation.
 There is no parameter controlling request expiration.

 ### External message structure